 - The business broker is less than £5m

 There’s a lot to consider when choosing an adviser, but the key elements are; experience, process, team and fees.

 Do they understand your business and your industry?
-What is their experience of selling similar businesses to yours?
+What is their knowledge of selling similar businesses to yours?
 How many deals have they closed?
 How successful have they been in achieving premium valuations?
 Take up references.
 How will they market your business?
 What contacts do they have among potential buyers?

 What is their process?
 How disciplined are they?
 It should be documented, ask to see a copy.
 Will they work hard throughout the entire process to position your company for a successful close?
 Or will they cut corners?
 How will they keep the sale confidential?

 What are their fees?
-How are they structured and what do they cover?
+How are they structured, and what do they cover?
 How do they compare with their competition?

 How much does an M&A Adviser charge?

-Selling a business is a time-consuming exercise and in general, it can take anywhere from 6-12 months to sell a business.
+Selling a business is a time-consuming exercise, and in general, it can take anywhere from 6-12 months to sell a business.
 Fees will vary depending on which type of M&A adviser you decide to engage and what the expected sale value of your company will be.

 Generally speaking, M&A advisers will charge two fees; an engagement fee or retainer and a separate success fee.